How Much Does a Floor Plan Cost?

 Ready to Draw Your Own Floor Plan?

 If you are ready to go the DIY route, we recommend trying RoomSketcher.
-With powerful features to create everything from a professional 2D plan to high-resolution 3D renderings (available with our Pro subscription), we have you covered.
+With powerful features to create everything from a professional 2D plan to high-resolution 3D renderings (available with a paid subscription), we have you covered.

 You can start with a free account so you can see just how easy it is to draw your plans.
 When you are ready, you can either purchase a one-time floor plan or buy a subscription.